NUS-CG3207/lab-manuals/lab1/lab1.md

 * HDL simulation and FPGA implementation

 This lab may seem quite confusing and tedious at first - this is normal, and nothing to be worried about.
 It's not directly related to what you're learning in the lectures, and some/all of the tools may be new to you.
 You might not fully understand the connection between all of the things that you do in this lab, and that's fine.
-It will all likely make sense once you start doing the subsequent labs, and if it doesn't (or if you just want to understand what you're doing), feel free to ask during the lab sessions, or in the Discussions area of this repository :)
+It will all likely make sense once you start doing the subsequent labs, and if it doesn't (or if you just want to understand what you're doing), feel free to ask during the lab sessions, or in the [the discussions](https://github.com/nus-cg3207/lab-skeletons/discussions)) :)

 **NOTE**: Lab 1 is an **individual exercise**.
 While you will be in teams for later lab work, you will work on your own for this first one.